AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

   is not returned.

-- **Read** (CoAP **GET** other than the above) reads data - either from a single Resource, entire Object Instance, or even a whole Object at once.
+- **Read** (CoAP **GET** other than the above) reads data - either from a single Resource Instance, entire Resource, Object Instance, or even a whole Object at once.

 - **Write** allows the Server to modify the data model.
 It comes in two
-  flavours:
+  flavors:

-  - **PUT /{Object ID}/{Instance ID}[/{Resource ID}]** request signifies the
+  - **PUT /{Object ID}/{Instance ID}[/{Resource ID}[/{Resource Instance ID}]]**
-    *Replace* method.
+    request signifies the *Replace* method.
 It can be called on either a single Resource to replace its value, or on a whole Object Instance - in that case all existing contents of that Instance are erased and replaced with the supplied data.

   - **POST /{Object ID}/{Instance ID}** request means *Partial Update*.
 It can only be called on a whole Object Instance and only replaces the Resources